 Section 1.
 The officers of ESAC shall be a President, Vice President/President Elect, Treasurer, and Secretary.

 Section 2.
 Nominations for the officers of ESAC shall be made and the officers shall be elected by full council and assume their positions at the beginning of the operational year during the July meeting with the exception of the President who shall assume their duties at the beginning of the operational year, July 1.
 The President must have served on the council during the year immediately preceding the time they hold office.
 If at the time of election no members of ESAC served during the immediately preceding year, then any member of ESAC may serve as President.

 Section 3.
 If the office of President becomes vacant, the Vice President/President Elect shall become President for the remainder of that term and continue in the office of President the following year.
 If the office of Vice President/President Elect becomes vacant, a Vice President shall be elected from the councilors at the next meeting to serve the remainder of the term as Vice President.
 An election for Vice President/President Elect shall be held at the beginning of the new term as described in Article IX section 2.
 If the office of Treasurer or Secretary becomes vacant, an election for Treasurer or Secretary will be held at the next meeting for the remainder of the term.

 The duties of the officers are those implied by their respective titles and as specified in these Bylaws.

 Section 1.
 The President shall:

-- Perform such duties as usually pertain to the office of President.
+- Perform such duties as may arise pertaining to the office of President.

 - Preside at all meetings of the council and executive committee.

-- Submit council recommendations to appropriate College of Engineering administration.
+- Submit ESAC recommendations to appropriate College of Engineering administration.

-- Initiate the formation of all standing committees (not including ad hoc committees).
+- Initiate the membership of all standing committees and the creation of ad-hoc committees.